Click here to read about the summer's FEATURED ARTISTS!

 posted as it is received!

-REDONDO BEACH - Rods, Rides and Relics Car Show.
-The event will take place from 10 a.m. - 3 p.m. on September 23 at the Redondo Pier in Redondo
+REDONDO BEACH - Redondo Pier Car Show.
+The annual Redondo Pier Car Show will take place September 29 from 10 a.m. - 3 p.m. on the Redondo Pier.
+Additional details TBA.

 Several area Farmers Markets have weekly entertainment, though not always music.
 Markets with occasional entertainment